Singapore · Wills Act 1838 · Updated 2026

 Any alterations to an executed will must be witnessed again by 2 witnesses, or the changes are invalid.

-YES.
-Marriage automatically revokes (cancels) any will made before the marriage, unless the will was made "in contemplation of marriage" to a specific person.
-After you get married, you MUST make a new will.
-This is one of the most important and often-forgotten rules.
+Yes — marriage automatically revokes a previously-made will, unless the will was expressly made "in contemplation of marriage" to a specific person.
+After marriage, you must make a new will.